D. J. Wonnum

-Dennis O. "D. J." Wonnum Jr (born October 31, 1997) is an American football outside linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football at South Carolina.
+Dennis O. "D. J." Wonnum Jr (born October 31, 1997) is an American professional football linebacker for the Carolina Panthers of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

-Early life and high school
+Early life

-Wonnum grew up in Stone Mountain, Georgia and attended Stephenson High School.
+Wonnum grew up in Stone Mountain, Georgia, and attended Stephenson High School.
 As a senior, he was named All-Region after recording 38 tackles with 11 tackles for loss and 2.5 sacks.
 Wonnum initially committed to play college football at Iowa State before de-committing after a coaching change.
 He subsequently committed to attend Indiana before de-committing a second time and signing to play at South Carolina.

 College career

 Wonnum played in all of South Carolina's games as a true freshman, recording 32 tackles including 3.5 tackles for loss and 1.5 sacks.
 Wonnum was named a permanent team captain going into his sophomore year and finished the season with 57 tackles and led the team with 13.0 tackles for loss and 6.0 sacks.
 He injured his ankle during the Gamecocks' season opener as a junior, and only played in five games.
 He compiled 11 tackles, 3.5 tackles for loss and two sacks during the injury-shortened season.
 As a senior, Wonnum recorded 37 tackles with 9.5 tackles for loss and 4.5 sacks with three quarterback hurries, a forced fumble, one blocked kick, and an interception and was named second-team All-Southeastern Conference.